 Ingredients

-Units Scale
+Units

 Spinach Salad

-• 1 Turkish cucumber, sliced
+• 2 cups English cucumber, thinnly sliced

-Optional additions: avocado slices, thinly sliced jalapeno, toasted flaked coconut, sliced radishes, snap peas, store-bought crispy shallots, roasted peanuts. or make our Peanut Chili Crunch (Seroendeng).
+Optional additions: avocado slices, edamame, thinly sliced jalapeno, toasted flaked coconut, sliced radishes, snap peas, store-bought crispy shallots, roasted peanuts. or make our Peanut Chili Crunch (Seroendeng).

 Instructions